Research

 Working Papers

 People misperceive future valuations through projection.
-These misperceptions matter for intertemporal choice and affect inferences about time preferences.
+These misperceptions matter for intertemporal choice.
+Experience Helps.

-This paper presents experimental and survey evidence that projective misperceptions—the tendency to project one’s current valuations or states onto the future—generate behavior that can be systematically misattributed to time preferences.
-In a real-effort experiment, individuals’ intertemporal choice is driven primarily by the projection of randomized decision states rather than by time discounting.
-This observed state dependence leads to up to 44 percent variation in time preference estimates, but can be remedied by experience-based learning.
-These findings imply that time preference estimates are inherently variable and context-dependent, and have implications for misperception-based policy design to address apparent self-control problems.
+This paper presents experimental and survey evidence that projection--the tendency to project one's current valuations or states onto the future---generates state-dependent behavior that can be attributed to time preferences, and that such state-dependence can be mitigated by experience.
+In a real-effort experiment, individuals' intertemporal choice is primarily driven by the randomized decision states rather than by time variation.
+This observed state dependence can be remedied by experiencing the exact states at the aggregate level, but persists for those with a higher projection tendency separately measured by a survey question.
+These findings help to disentangle the microfoundations of projection bias and present bias based on the presence of experience effects, and provide a rationale for perception- or simulation-based interventions to promote future-oriented behavior in applied settings.

 Consumers prefer sellers who support consumers' values.
 Sellers anticipate this, and they respond by expressing support for these values but only when there are potential gains from trade.